cybertec-postgresql/vip-manager/README.md

 When vip-manager is in charge of registering and deregistering the VIP locally, it needs superuser privileges to do so.
 This is not required when vip-manager is used to manage a VIP through some API, e.g. Hetzner Robot API or Hetzner Cloud API.

+> **Note**
 > At some point it would be great to reduce this requirement to only the `CAP_NET_RAW` and `CAP_NET_ADMIN` capabilities, which could be added by a superuser to the vip-manager binary _once_.
 > Right now, this is not possible since vip-manager launches plain shell commands to register and deregister virtual IP addresses locally (at least on linux), so the whole user would need these privileges.
-> When vip-manager is eventually taught to directly use a library that directly uses the linux kernel's API to register/deregister the VIP, the capabilities set for the binary will suffice.
+> When vip-manager is eventually taught to directly use a library that directly uses the Linux kernel's API to register/deregister the VIP, the capabilities set for the binary will suffice.

 ## PostgreSQL prerequisites